Your friends influence you far beyond how they make you feel in the moment and life. In fact, they can even contribute

 In fact, another study of "309,000 people found a lack of strong relationships increased the risk of premature death from all causes by 50% – an effect on mortality risk roughly comparable to smoking up to 15 cigarettes a day, and greater than obesity and physical inactivity."

 We may need to let some friends go to have a more meaningful life.
 It’s hard to do, but we need to consider how compatible they are with our values.
 You will quite possibly start acting like the people you surround yourself with.
 Yes – friends influence you THAT strongly.
-But remember, it's not for us to tell people what we see as their shortcomings and we won’t singlehandedly change them.
+But remember, it's not for us to tell people what we see as their shortcomings and we won’t singlehandedly change them or their life.
 We don’t have that power, but we do have the power to be the person we want to be.

 If we spend time around people who are averse to our values, we run the risk of becoming more like them.
-And, fair or not, we will also be judged by the company we keep.
+And, fair or not, we will also be judged in life by the company we keep.